coli-saar/ehop/README.md

 Each problem creates subclasses of classes defined in the `base` directory.
 Consult the docstrings and comments there to better understand how components interact.

+## Data

+### Problem Instances

+All instances are stored in `data/problem_instances`.
+The instances constituting the EHOP dataset are the ones generated in-house (and thus in each problem's respective `in_house` folder).
+The `demo` instance for each problem is what is used as the one-shot example in each case.
+Individual instances can be loaded using a problem's `Loader` class, and they can then be used to evaluate `Solution`s, both for standard and inverted variants.
+We recommend consulting the `base/problem_structures.py` file to better understand how to interact with individual instances of the EHOP dataset.

+### Results

+Many results from our experiments can be found in the `data/results` folder.
+Matching the file structure everywhere else in the repository, results are sorted by problem.
+Within each problem's folder, results are divided into those obtained using greedy algorithms (defined in each problem's `alt.py` file) and those obtained from LLMs.
+All data is stored in a CSV format.
+Code for loading and analyzing this data in a `pandas` DataFrame can be found in `utils/analysis/data_aggregation.py`.

 ## Replicating Experiments

 ### Requirements

 Ensure you are using Python version >= 3.10, and install the necessary packages by running `pip install -r requirements.txt`.

-To run evaluations using a Llama model, one must have access to the given model through Hugging Face, be logged in, and have the model downloaded (the page for Llama-3.1-70B-Instruct is [here](https://huggingface.co/meta-llama/Llama-3.1-70B-Instruct) and provides documentation for getting access and downloading the model).
+To run evaluations using a Llama model, one must have access to the given model through Hugging Face, be logged in, and have the model downloaded (the [page for Llama-3.1-70B-Instruct](https://huggingface.co/meta-llama/Llama-3.1-70B-Instruct) provides documentation for getting access and downloading the model).
 To run evaluations using a GPT model, one must have one's OpenAI API key [set as the appropriate environment variable](https://platform.openai.com/docs/quickstart#create-and-export-an-api-key).

 ### Running Experiments